Theatre Course Offerings

 An introduction to the theory and practice of stage management for the theatre.

-An introduction to current policies and practices of not-for-profit theatre.
+An introduction to current policies and practices of arts administration.

 290 – Scene Painting (3)